 |Purpose||Analyses the inflows and outflows of cash in a particular accounting period||Analyses the sources and applications of funds generated by the company in a particular period|

-|Objective||Shows the liquidity of the company – whether it has enough cash to carry out its day-to-day activities or not.||Analyses the financial position of the company – whether it is managing its working capital efficiently or not.|
+|Objective||Shows the company’s liquidity – whether it has enough cash to carry out its day-to-day activities or not.||Analyses the company’s financial position – whether it is managing its working capital efficiently or not.|

-|End result||Calculates net cash position of the company at the end of the accounting period||Calculates the changes in working capital during the period|
+|End result||Calculates the net cash position of the company at the end of the accounting period||Calculates the changes in working capital during the period|

-|Reporting||Mandatory for companies to report this statement for each period in their earnings releases, according to GAAP principles||Not mandatory for companies to report this statement, but can be calculated from the balance sheet|
+|Reporting||Mandatory for companies to report this statement for each period in their earnings releases, according to GAAP principles||Not mandatory for companies to report fund flow statements, but it can be calculated from the balance sheet|